vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 ended up stacking together and by the time they wrapped up, I was too delayed to go jogging.
 I did manage to squeeze in hand gripper exercises.

+## 2026-05-17: skipped all exercises

+On Sunday 2026-05-17, I skipped all exercises to save time and energy and fit cyclic personal chores as well as a bunch of catch-up work.